 In 1994 the Club was taken over by new management who sought to maximise Celtic's potential as a football club and business but also, importantly, to recognise Celtic's social dimension, with a return to supporting charitable causes in the line with the founding principles of the Club.

 In 1995, 'Celtic Charity Fund' was formed with the aim of revitalising Celtic's charitable traditions.
-Celtic Charity is the "known as" name of Celtic Charity Fund.

-Over the past few years Celtic Charity and its partner the Celtic Foundation has been involved in more educational, community, and charitable work than at any time in the Club's history.
+Over the past few years Celtic Charity Fund and its partner the Celtic Foundation have been involved in more educational, community, and charitable work than at any time in the Club's history.
 Such work is a measure of the Club's commitment to the charitable principles which were the motivation for the Club's founding father, Brother Walfrid.

-See some of our recent successes below:
+Read some of our recent successes below:

 Children's Music Programme

-Celtic Charity Trustees
+Celtic FC Foundation Trustees

-The Board of Trustees currently numbers 7 and is selected by Celtic Football & Athletic Co Ltd. The Trustees are responsible for ensuring the charitable traditions and values of the Club are maintained, while managing, agreeing and actioning the distribution of funds.
+The Board of Trustees currently numbers six and is selected by Celtic Football & Athletic Co Ltd. The Trustees are responsible for ensuring the charitable traditions and values of the Club are maintained, while managing, agreeing and actioning the distribution of funds.